mattsawyer77/javascript/README.md

     }
     ```

   - Use `//` for single line comments.
 Place single line comments on a newline above the subject of the comment.
-Put an emptyline before the comment.
+Put an emptyline before the comment, as this greatly improves readability.

     ```javascript
-    // bad
+    // sometimes ok
     var active = true;  // is current tab

-    // good
+    // usually better
     // is current tab
     var active = true;